paki-mcguire/base-react-project/README.md

 This template provides a base setup for a React project using Typescript, SCSS, vite with HMR, vitest, eslint rules (airbnb), and Prettier formatting.

+Note: All folders and files have been change to lowercase and simple test have been added.
+Testing with vitest of 'Demo' component has issues and is currently in process of being fixed.

 ## Step-by-step setup used for creating this React base project

 ### Create a React project with vite